-This particular review included examinations of people who had won the lottery multiple times and found that several store owners and their employees were amongst those who had got lucky winning the lottery on multiple occasions.
+This particular review included examinations of people who had won the lottery multiple times and found that several store owners and their employees were among those who had gotten lucky winning the lottery on multiple occasions.

 One of the winners working within a particular retail chain had claimed eight prizes for a total of just under $300,000 in less than twelve months.

-Iowa did not adopt that recommendation, and employees of lottery retailers continue to rake in big winnings, including one who cashed in $28,000 from tickets which were stolen.
+Iowa did not adopt that recommendation, and employees of lottery retailers continue to rake in big winnings, including one who cashed in $28,000 from tickets that were stolen.

 In the state of Wisconsin, retailers achieve bonuses of up to $100,000 if they sell winning tickets, which effectively encourages them to bend the system.

 Jean Adler, the deputy administrator of the Wisconsin Lottery, said twenty of the most frequent winners have been reviewed and continue to be monitored “to watch for additional wins that might suggest further investigation.”
 Only one person from that initial group has so far been fully investigated – he was cleared thirteen years ago.

 Eight years ago a sting in Wisconsin found five retail clerks took winning tickets, each worth $5,000, from law enforcement officers who’d entered their shops posing as customers.
 Adler said “I don’t think retailers are perfect, but they’re pretty good”

 There are numerous ways this can happen: